hpcuantwerpen/UAntwerpen-easyconfigs/b/baselibs/README.md

 * Added LZO and Blosc to the bundle.
 These libraries are used by PyTables (tables on PyPi) which is used by pandas, a package popular with our big data users.
 * Added GDBM, usefull for the dbm package in the Python standard library.
+* Added LMDB, used by BLAST+
+* Added double-conversion, needed for Qt5.
+    * We perform 3 build passes for double-conversion: static, static with position-independent code and shared.
+Note however that due to our choice of toolchainopts, the pure static in fact already contains position-independent code.
+We decided to still perform the three passes two have all library names generated (rather than solving it with symbolic links).
+* Added snappy, needed for Qt5
+    * We perform 2 build passes to have both static and shared libraries.
+    * Note that it also needs some care to set AVX-specific options.